 - Take a snapshot of the base blob using Snapshot Blob.

 - Copy the snapshot to the target backup storage account using Copy Blob.
-This will be the backup page blob.
-Take a snapshot of this backup page blob and store in backup account.
+This is the backup page blob.
+Take a snapshot of the backup page blob and store it in the backup account.

 - Take another snapshot of the base blob using Snapshot Blob.

-- Get the difference between first and second snapshots of base blob using GetPageRanges.
-Use the new parameter prevsnapshot to specify the DateTime value of the snapshot you want to get the difference with.
-When this parameter is present, the REST response will include only the pages that were changed between target snapshot and previous snapshot including clear pages.
+- Get the difference between the first and second snapshots of the base blob using GetPageRanges.
+Use the new parameter prevsnapshot, to specify the DateTime value of the snapshot you want to get the difference with.
+When this parameter is present, the REST response includes only the pages that were changed between target snapshot and previous snapshot including clear pages.

 - Use PutPage to apply these changes to the backup page blob.

 - Finally, take a snapshot of the backup page blob and store it in the backup storage account.